XpxPen/java-collections-muscle-world/ReadMe.md

 # Java Collections Muscle World
 Muscle World is a gym that uses a Java console app to keep track of their members.
-The application can add, remove, recall and check-in members into the facility.
+The application can add, remove, recall and check-in members into the gym facility.

 Assignments are located [here](./Assignments.md).

 # Getting Started
 - Clone this repo
+- Run the application from the [Main](./src/main/java/Main.java) class

-# Application
+# Application Overview
 The console application has 6 actions:

 | Action   | Description                                          |